-Scholars stranded in America and abroad amid funding freeze of state department programs
+Scholars stranded in America and abroad amid funding freeze of State Department programs

 Aside from U.S. citizens, the Fulbright Association also said the pause has cut funding for U.S. programs hosting more than 7,400 people.

-Halyna Morozova, a Fulbright scholar from Kyiv teaching Ukrainian to students at Southern Illinois University Edwardsville, said she was at the airport Feb.
+Halyna Morozova, a Fulbright grant recipient from Kyiv teaching Ukrainian to students at Southern Illinois University Edwardsville, said she was at the airport Feb.
 28 after what felt like a never-ending day.
-President Donald Trump berated Ukrainian President Volodymyr Zelenskyy earlier that day in an extraordinary Oval Office meeting.
+Trump berated Ukrainian President Volodymyr Zelenskyy earlier that day in an extraordinary Oval Office meeting.
 The future of her country along with her family back home weighed heavily on her mind.

 Then she got an email from the Institute of International Education, commonly referred to as IIE, which administers the Fulbright scholarship.

-Note: This story was first published on Mar.
-9, 2025.
-It was updated on Mar.
-10, 2025.
-The story should have made clear that Aubrey Lay is a Fulbright grant recipient rather than a Fulbright scholar.
-Other minor editing to conform.